laur89/awesome-stars/README.md

 - [styled-components/styled-components](https://github.com/styled-components/styled-components) - Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress 💅
 - [teambit/bit](https://github.com/teambit/bit) - A tool for composable software development.
 - [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Roadmap to becoming a developer in 2022
-- [feathersjs/feathers](https://github.com/feathersjs/feathers) - A framework for real-time applications and REST APIs with JavaScript and TypeScript
+- [feathersjs/feathers](https://github.com/feathersjs/feathers) - The API and real-time application framework
 - [immutable-js/immutable-js](https://github.com/immutable-js/immutable-js) - Immutable persistent data collections for Javascript which increase efficiency and simplicity.
 - [staltz/xstream](https://github.com/staltz/xstream) - An extremely intuitive, small, and fast functional reactive stream library for JavaScript
 - [cyclejs/cyclejs](https://github.com/cyclejs/cyclejs) - A functional and reactive JavaScript framework for predictable code